Koreans love indoor public bath houses.

 Once we were dressed appropriately, wearing the provided lounge wear, we headed up to the 3rd floor to meet the boys in our family.

-At Spasis in Incheon, this Korean Jjimjilbang with kids are welcome, and the kids are free to run around and use the facilities same as anyone else.
+At Spasis in Incheon, kids are welcome, and are free to run around and use the facilities same as anyone else.

 Update: We found a baby jjimjilbang in Incheon!
 Baby Angels is equally amazing as Spasis!